-It’s kind of unreal that the Ovaltine Café still exists.
-The timeless diner doesn’t look like it’s changed much since it opened in 1942, even though the area around the Vancouver DTES institution definitely has.
-Even the cafe’s legendary for its old timey menu prices.
+It’s almost unreal that the Ovaltine Café still exists.
+Even more that the timeless diner doesn’t look like it’s changed much since it opened in 1942.
+The cafe’s legendary menu prices are a blast from the past.

-That the Ovaltine and its iconic neon seems frozen in time has made it a popular filming location (including appearances on I Robot, Almost Human.)
-But the diner’s trippiest appearance was in an The X-Files classic – the third-season’s “Jose Chung’s From Outer Space.”
+That the Ovaltine and its iconic neon seem frozen in time has made it a popular filming location, including appearances on I Robot and Almost Human to name only a few.
+However the diner’s trippiest and star-worthy appearance was in The X-Files all-timer, “Jose Chung’s From Outer Space.”

-The diner appears in two scenes, taking advantage of the Ovaltine’s neon ambience and old school-diner charm.
+The Ovaltine makes it’s trippy appearance in two notables scenes, humming with its neon ambience and old school-diner charm.

-The first scene has Mulder talking to the pilot who’s connected to the deepest point of the episode’s abduction plot.
+The first scene has Mulder talking to the pilot who’s connected to the deepest point of the abduction.
 The Ovaltine’s neon window sign glows in the background, colouring the scene with hypnotic pink weirdness.

-In the following scene, it folds back to the diner worker’s recollection of Mulder being alone at the diner, sans pilot.
-It sets up one of the funnier sequences, with Mulder ordering a slice of pie after slice of pie while grilling the diner cook with paranoid questions.
-With the deadpan humour, pie, Duchovny, and darkness, the scene invokes heavy Twin Peaks vibes.
+In the following scene, it’s the diner waiter turn to tell his side of the story story: his recollection is of Mulder being alone at the diner, sans pilot, ordering a slice of pie after slice of pie while grilling the diner cook with paranoid questions.
+(With the deadpan humour, pie, Duchovny, and darkness, the scene invokes Twin Peaks vibes.)

 In the entire production of The X-Files, the Ovaltine was “one of the very few locations… that required virtually no prep,” leaving the set dressers and construction departments with nothing to do, except feeding Mulder pies.